 - 48% of these accidents were attributed to drivers not yielding.
 This was the highest ranked cause of pedestrian accidents in Chicago.

 - 33% of all the accidents studied were hit and run.
 These also made up 40% of the fatal pedestrian accidents - double the national average.
 There was an average of two hit and run pedestrian accidents per day over a 5-year period in Chicago.

 - Over 50% of the accidents involved a turning vehicle.
 Turning left, versus right, accounted for over double the turning accidents.

 Unknown to many, a new Illinois law forces drivers to stop for pedestrians within the confines of a crosswalk.
 The new law is far more restrictive than the former law, which merely required drivers to “yield” to pedestrians within crosswalks.
 Similarly, the new crosswalk law applies to all intersections, not just those controlled by traffic signals.Free legal consultations for injured pedestrians with respected Chicago accident lawyers

-If you suffered a pedestrian-related traffic injury in Chicago, you may have legal rights to recover for the injuries sustained.
+If you suffered a pedestrian-related traffic injury in Chicago, you might have legal rights to recover for the injuries sustained.
 The Chicago pedestrian accident attorneys at Rosenfeld Injury Lawyers represents pedestrians in all types of personal injury matters including car accidents, hit-and-run drivers and collisions with commercial vehicles.
-Our legal consultations are free and we will give you a candid evaluation of your case.
+Our legal consultations are free, and we will give you a candid evaluation of your case.